Coordinate Measuring Machine Calibrations Traceable to NIST

 Made to Measure has earned ISO/IEC 17025:2017 accreditation from PJLA (Perry Johnson Laboratory Accreditation), a third-party accreditation program upholding both national and international standards for testing and calibration labs.
 (View our ISO Dimensional Calibration Certification) Our skilled, detailed-oriented CMM Service Engineers apply those approved methods and processes to guarantee that your CMM is calibrated to ISO 10360 standards.
 During the process, we utilize an extremely precise step gage artifact with NIST traceability, ensuring that your CMM is performing optimally and providing accurate and repeatable measurements.

-Calibration services include 8 hours of preparation, inspection, and labor involving preventative maintenance, mechanical adjustments, repeatability tests, and position-only error-map alterations when required.
+Calibration services involve 8 hours of preparation, inspection, and labor, including preventative maintenance, mechanical adjustments, repeatability tests, and position-only error-map alterations when required.
 If our Service Engineer confirms the “as-found” data is within the established machine specification during the evaluation, the machine will be certified “as-found = as-left” and calibrated with no further actions needed.
 Each confirmed machine receives a Calibration Plaque and Calibration Certificate.

 If our Service Engineer concludes that the CMM “as-found” data is not within the established specification (i.e. the CMM is out of alignment), remedies, including repair or error mapping, are discussed with the client, quoted separately, and implemented upon written approval.
 As in the previous case, each confirmed machine receives a Calibration Plaque, however, the Calibration Certificate will include complete documentation of the “as-found” and “as-left” data.

-The main goal of calibration is to guarantee the reliability of the CMM’s measurements and to produce traceability for that reliability.
+The main goal of calibration is to guarantee the reliability of CMM measurements and to produce traceability for that reliability.
 The end result is a CMM that functions accurately and consistently beyond our customer’s quality program’s next calibration date.
-To do this, we have developed a methodical and comprehensive process of evaluating the setting, the hardware and the software to identify any anomalies that might affect the performance of the CMM.
+To do this, we have developed a methodical and comprehensive process of evaluating the setting, the hardware, and the software to identify any anomalies that might affect the performance of the CMM.

 When a Made to Measure CMM Service Engineer arrives on-site, they first access the environment of the CMM and prepare for the calibration.
 After that, the precise activity of calibration begins.
 An overview of the process includes the following steps: